Instant Pot Meal Plan: 7 Days of Easy Instant Pot Recipes for Beginners

 Best of all, it comes together in 30 minutes, including time it takes to come to pressure and release it, which makes it a perfect recipe for busy nights when you need a hands-off, quick meal!

-This Instant Pot Boneless Pork Chops recipe will teach you all about the Saute button!
+This Shortcut Boneless Pork Chops recipe will teach you all about the Saute button!
 You’ll use it twice—once to brown the meat and once to make a flavorful tomato-mushroom gravy!

 These boneless pork chops are cooked until they’re fork-tender in an easy tomato-mushroom gravy that’s made super quick from onion soup mix, mushrooms, and tomato paste.

-Saute Tip 1: When you brown meat in the pressure cooking pot, be sure to add the water and scrape off ALL of the browned bits from the bottom of the cooking pot.
+Saute Tip: After you brown meat in the pressure cooking pot, add the water and scrape off ALL of the browned bits from the bottom of the cooking pot.
 The browning will add a rich flavor to your sauce, and keeping the bottom of the pot clean will help you avoid the burn notice.

-My Pressure Cooker Broccoli Cheese Soup is one of the most popular recipes in my cookbook, The Electric Pressure Cooker Cookbook, for a good reason: it is quick to make and serve, and you can a double batch and then freeze any leftovers for future meals!
+My 1-Minute Broccoli Cheese Soup is one of the most popular recipes in my cookbook, The Electric Pressure Cooker Cookbook, for a good reason: it is quick to make and serve, and you can a double batch and then freeze any leftovers for future meals!

 Dairy can be a tricky ingredient to use in your pressure cooker because it can sink to the bottom and burn if not diluted with broth or water